 Will I need to sign a waiver?

 Yes.
 All players must sign Waiver & Release of Liability Form and pay a waiver fee.
 The waiver fee is $10 per year.
-There is a one-day waiver fee option as well, which is available for $3.

 Can I sub for just one game?